exxcellent/olingo-jpa-processor-v4/doc/integrators/DTOConcept.md

 ```

-1. Mark the PJO class with the @ODataDTO annotation and declare the handler.
+1. Mark the POJO class with the @ODataDTO annotation and declare the handler.
 1. Define a attribute of supported type, a id/key attribute can be defined via the common JPA annotation @Id.

 ## 1.2.
 Use the DTO